 How will the tooth be exposed?

 First x-ray images are used to locate the position of the canine and this will determine whether an “open” or “closed” procedure is required.
 For both procedures the overlying tissues are surgically raised away from the tooth to allow for sufficient access and appropriate soft tissue and bone removal to expose it.

 For an “open exposure” procedure a healing pack is then placed over the tooth to maintain the exposure and non-dissolvable stitches are used to secure this.
 The pack and stitches are quick and easy to remove and a further appointment will be arranged for this typically 1 week after surgery.

 For a “closed exposure” procedure a gold bracket is bonded onto the tooth and the overlying tissue is put back to its original position using fine dissolvable stitches.
 A gold chain which is already attached to the bracket comes through these tissues and is attached either to an adjacent tooth or alternatively to the orthodontic archwire if braces have already been placed on the teeth.

 How long will the operation take?

 This depends on the position of the impacted canine and whether the operation is being carried out with local anaesthesia alone or with additional intravenous sedation.

 An appointment for surgery under local anaesthesia usually lasts 60 minutes.
-When intravenous sedation is used, an appointment usually lasts 90 minutes.
-The longer time allows for the recovery period needed before you can be discharged home.
+When intravenous sedation is used an appointment usually lasts 90 minutes; this longer time allows for the recovery period needed before you can be discharged home.